Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

 ## Next Steps

-The project has now been set up and you can move on to [Create the Initial Custom Speech Model](./2-create-the-initial-custom-speech-model.md).
+The repository has been initialized with branch protections and GitHub secrets for the Azure Service Principal and Azure resources.
+Now [create an initial custom speech model](./2-train-an-initial-model.md) using data stored in the `testing` and `training` folder of the repository.